w5xd/RC1101/construction.md

 <li>Assemble the 4 wires from J4 into a 4 pin female header.
 Maintain the same order as on
 the PCB.
 Pin 1 on the header (use a magnifying glass) is the 5V pin.
 <li>Use two nylon cable ties to bind the 4 wires together on each of the 4-wire harnesses:
-the one to the
-Trellis and the one to the panel mount encoder.
+the one to the Trellis and the one to the panel mount encoder.
 <li>Install the 3 PCB mount encoders. solder all the pins.
 There will be significant
 force trying to pull these back out of the board in the future if and when it becomes necessary to remove the knobs pressed on them. <p align='center'><img width='50%' alt='PCB-populated.jpg' src='PCB-populated.jpg'/></p>
+It is important that the encoders be pressed tightly flat against the PCB.
+The shaft will not line up properly with the enclosure hole otherwise.
 <li>Assemble the LCD display.
 The FFC cable connectors on the 4D systems parts are very small.
 Look at the photo carefully.
 The RC-1101 needs the gen4-IB
 (interface board) installed both for programming and to install the RC-1101.
 Get it